HudsonWu/linuxStudying/container/docker/dvwa.md

 3. run that image and attach to it:
 ```
 docker run -i -t dvwa
-or to run it in the background:
+//or to run it in the background
 docker run -d dvwa
 ```